Skip Maine state header navigation

 Who is the State NFIRS Program Manager?

-The State of Maine NFIRS Program Manager is Joseph E. Thomas, State Fire Marshal.
-You can contact him using this information:
+The State of Maine NFIRS Program Manager is Michelle Mason Webber: you can contact her using this information:

 How can I register for the USFA NFIRS 5.0 software?

 Registration is offered through the USFA NFIRS 5.0 web site at https://www.nfirs.fema.gov/NFIRSWebTools/UserVendorServletHelper/userServlet/userRegistration.do at no cost to the local fire department.
-Fill out the User Registration form and submit it.
+Fill out the User Registration form and submit it:and then email Michelle Mason Webber at email@example.com to get the account activated..
 As described in the directions, the MEFIRS State Administrator will notify you when your account is activated.
 Note: Macintosh users cannot download the NFIRS 5.0 software: they will need to submit information through the web at: https://www.nfirs.fema.gov/NFIRSWBI/jsp/authentication/login.jsp .

 Can I use vendor software to send Fire Department and incident data to the State of Maine and the National Database?